clementcaen/JungPal_project/README.md

 The platform incorporates both front-end and back-end technologies to provide a user-friendly interface and support complex functionalities:

-**Front-end:** Developed using HTML, CSS, and JavaScript, the front-end ensures a very simple and easy-to-use interface for elderly individuals.
+**Front-end:** Developed using HTML, CSS, and JavaScript, the front-end ensures a very simple and easy-to-use interface for elderly people.

 **Back-end:**